awilli1186/wee-website/content/script/assets/root.md

 heading: Get currently bound resource root or set root with specified value
 variables:
   - { var: "val", desc: "root request path", type: "string" }
+variableNotes: You can override the root on individual requests.
+For instance, you may want to load all your static assets from a CDN but need to pull JSON or other files from the local server.
 ---

 ---doc|label:Set---